 Best Small Business Idea #1: Start a Blog.

 Got a niche interest, some unique brand of expertise, or an absolutely killer personality?
 Then forget peddling a product or selling a service.
-Starting a blog is the best online business idea for 2020.
+Starting a blog is the best online business idea.

 Around the world, the top blog owners are making millions of dollars.
 Plus, getting a blog off the ground is easier than ever thanks to hosting platforms like Bluehost!